opensearch-project/opensearch-api-specification/tools/README.md

 npm run lint:spec
 ```

 It will print out all the errors and warnings in the spec files.
-This tool in still in development, and it will be integrated into the CI/CD pipeline and run automatically with every PR.